machal/cssmine-content/css3-box-shadow.md

 ### Shadow as a Copy of an Object

-Drawing a Microsoft logo using a shadow may be impractical but it also demonstrates the power of using multiple shadows without blurring.
+Drawing a Microsoft logo using a shadow may be rather impractical but it also demonstrates the power of using multiple shadows without blurring.
 See an example at [cdpn.io/e/qJuzw](<http://cdpn.io/e/qJuzw>).